 After Your Trip

 Remember, these backups are meant to happen while you’re travelling.
-If one of the copies you made is now already in your photo hub (e.g. Dropbox) it will save you the time to download everything again.
+If one of the copies you made is now already in your photo hub (e.g. Dropbox or Apple iCloud Photos Library) it will save you the time to download everything again.
 If they are not in your usual hub yet, you’ll have to move your photos to your hub as soon as possible and use your usual photo management workflow.